DataIntelligenceCrew/csc263_assignment2/README.md

 To compile your project
 > - `cd assignemnt_2`
 > - `g++ -o myproj -I./include/ -L./.libs/ -l xapian lastname_assignment2.cpp`

+# Running your Code
+> - After compiling, you will see a executable named `myproj`.
+To run use : `./myproj`

 # Submission
 > - You only need to submit the renamed `lastname_assignment2.cpp` file